 Our current success rates indicate that women in their thirties with 'normal' fertility have a 65% chance of a live birth from one cycle of PGD.
 This rises to 85% from two cycles and 95% from three.
 Women in their forties can, on average, expect live birth rates in the range of 40 - 60% for 1-3 cycles.

 Lower risk of malformed babies and pregnancy termination

 The chance of a woman delivering a baby with a genetic disorder is 1% if she is 35-39 years old and 3% if she is 40-45.
 PGD decreases the chances of having to terminate a pregnancy if a foetus is found to be abnormal.

 Reduction in spontaneous miscarriages

 In women 35 or older about 15% of pregnancies spontaneously miscarriage, with 50% or more of those miscarriages being caused by abnormalities.
 By transferring only normal embryos the number of pregnancies reaching term should increase.
-In one study a significant reduction in spontaneous miscarriages occurred after PGD, miscarriages.
-The increase in implantation and the significant decrease in spontaneous abortions resulted in a significant increase in ongoing pregnancies and safely delivered babies.
+In one study, a significant reduction in spontaneous miscarriages occurred after PGD.
+The increase in implantation and the significant decrease in spontaneous miscarriages resulted in a significant increase in ongoing pregnancies and safely delivered babies.